We need to stop with the demented hustle-culture we’ve put out there.

 I thought I was having a fatal heart-attack and rushed to the hospital with considerable chest pain.
 I was scared.

 Since Christmas, I’ve slowed down my work pace, slept 10–12 hours every day and exercised daily.

 Having six cans of sparkling water and eight daily espressos became the norm to become functional.
 No wonder I got sick.
 After this painful warning I have reduced my intake to a more normal level.

 I’m drinking 2 to 3 coffees a day and having at most, two sparkling drinks of water.

-I gained a decent amount of weight with the free food and robotic culture we used to have a FundersClub.
+I gained a decent amount of weight with the free food we used to have a FundersClub.
 That is my fault.

 In 2017 I lost over 11 pounds, which is excellent.

 I still have 20 or so to reach my ideal weight and am going to get there.

 For the past two days, I have been off hustle mode, not doing much but reading, taking naps, going for runs and sleeping.
 I signed up for a 5K race with a childhood best-friend.
 That felt good.